hussien/Big-data/README.md

 # Big-data
-Generating Movie Recommendations using Hadoop map-reduce and Spark on AWS cloud clusters
+Generating Movie Recommendations from 1 million user ratings data, using Hadoop map-reduce and Spark on AWS cloud clusters